 Rear seatbacks don't quite fold all the way flat in the Camry, and the trunk opening may make loading long objects from IKEA or Home Depot a little challenging.
 That's probably not the intended purpose of the trunk, though, and there's plenty of space for large suitcases or a big family's grocery run.
 Also of note is that Camry Hybrid models no longer sacrifice rear seating comfort or trunk space; the battery pack has become smaller and lighter compared to the previous model—although you'll still give up some trunk space compared to the other models.

-Mid-size sedans like the 2013 Toyota Camry span a wide range in price and features, and the Camry is competitive every step of the way, with all that you'd expect to see given the price, plus a few extra items in each trim.
+Mid-size sedans like the 2014 Toyota Camry range from economical and basic to high-tech and nearly luxurious, and the Camry competes well across the board with everything you'd expect for the price, plus a few extras in each trim.

 SE models also also get sport seats, 17-inch (four-cylinder) or 18-inch (V-6) alloy wheels, a special three-spoke leather-trimmed steering wheel and, perhaps most importantly, a Sport mode with downshift rev-matching for the transmission, along with steering-wheel paddle shifters.

-Undoubtedly, the Toyota Camry Hybrid is the star of the lineup for efficiency.
-Its hybrid powertrain achieves an astounding 43 mpg city, 39 highway, according to the EPA.
+The Hybrid is the leader in the lineup with its astounding 43 mpg city, 39 highway, according to the EPA.

 The latest Camry Hybrid includes a readout for real-time gas mileage, as well as a power-flow display.
 And as in the Prius, Toyota has added EV Mode and Eco Mode to the Camry Hybrid.
 Under some situations, given proper charge, the lack of steep hills, and light throttle application, the Camry Hybrid can go about a half-mile or more on electricity alone.